 Most of us would rather be free to go to and from work, rather than confined to our own homes indefinitely, but social distancing needn’t harm your marketing efforts.

 Even if you’re not trying to drive people to your premises right now, you can still stay on your customers’ minds during these turbulent times armed only with a laptop and a decent wi-fi signal.

-The legwork you put in now will pay off, weeks or months down the line, when people re-emerge from their homes and make a beeline for the businesses that stayed on their minds during the long lockdown.
+The legwork you put in now will pay off when people re-emerge from their homes and make a beeline for the businesses that stayed on their minds during the bad days.